MYOUSSF/SCINN/README.md

 **SCINN** is a Python library for physics-informed machine learning, designed to simplify and enhance the process of solving scientific machine learning problems.

-SCINN is a fork of [DeepXDE](https://github.com/lululxvi/deepxde) library, but with many improvements.
+SCINN is a fork of [DeepXDE](https://github.com/lululxvi/deepxde) library, but with fundamental changes and many improvements.
 It avoids the unnecessary complexities of the original library while adding new features to better support custom workflows.

 > **Note:** SCINN is still under active development and is not yet functional.